coltborg/gridsome-blog/content/posts/visual-studio-code-setup.md

 ![Code spell checker in the visual studio code store](./images/code-spell-checker.png)

-I’m don’t spell well most of the time.
+In the course of typing, I make a lot of spelling mistakes.
 This [extension](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) is a life saver.
 Plus it helps find little bugs due to typos.

 ### ESLint

 ![ESLint extension in the visual studio code store](./images/eslint.png)

-[ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) is an essential extension for any JavaScript based project.
+[ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) is an essential extension for any JavaScript-based project.
 Getting all the settings to work are a pain in the ass sometimes, but I couldn't live without it.

 ### Headwind